r-brown1/Blocker-Solutions/README.md

 [//]: # (- **Week 12**: []&#40;https://github.com/r-brown1/Week-12&#41;)

-For each topic, any blocker files you create should be placed inside their corresponding folder.
-Blockers may include environment setup errors, syntax issues, bugs, or any other challenges faced when practicing or completing tasks.
+*****NOTE:** New files should be placed inside folders carefully.
+Since we may move slower or faster than the structured timeline, please prioritize the blocker topic over the current week.

 ---